Guide

 Solar panel installation costs in the south of France: what to expect

 Understanding the cost of a solar installation before you collect quotes helps you evaluate what you're being offered.
-The figures below are based on residential installations in the Alpes-Maritimes and Var departments in 2024-2025, covering a range of property types and system sizes.
+The figures below are based on residential installations in the Alpes-Maritimes and Var departments, covering Nice, Antibes, Cannes, Grasse and surrounding areas, across a range of property types and system sizes.
 All figures are total installed costs including panels, inverter, mounting hardware, electrical connection, and standard commissioning.
 TVA at the applicable rate is included.

 Residential solar installations are typically sized by peak output capacity, expressed in kilowatts-peak (kWp).
 Common system sizes for houses on the Cote d'Azur and what they typically cost: